 The role of the CHA is to co-ordinate and oversee this project as well as provide information on the importance of natural shorelines and ideas on how you can improve your shore.
 To that end, a set of films and documents have been prepared (see below).
 Please check them out at the links below.

-The Love Your Lake Program was developed by the Centre for Sustainable Watersheds.
+The Love Your Lake Program was developed by Watersheds Canada.
 It is supported by its national partner the Canadian Wildlife Federation and is intended to be delivered by existing environmental organizations in regions across Canada.

 For more, in-depth information on shoreline health, please have a look at our Resources Section.